-Bioinformatics is a growing field as the load of data being produced and analyzed increases.
-Next-generation sequencing techniques notoriously create a lot of data, but also answer a lot of questions.
+Bioinformatics is a growing field as data being produced and analyzed increases.
+Next-generation sequencing techniques notoriously create a lot of data but also answer a lot of questions.
 To help facilitate the enormous amounts of data, cloud computing and cloud-based technologies can make complex genetic, protein, and other life sciences data manageable.

 Cloud Computing and Applying Analysis

 Among the main problems in modern research is the size of datasets.
 Surveying gene regulation, proteomes, and so-called brain atlas projects have demanded high computational power, in both storage capacity and computational capacity.

 The basis of cloud computing, on which cloud-based technologies are run, allows users to carry out computationally intensive tasks by using virtual computers, often over the internet.
 These computers can be used for storing, or for running cloud-based technologies such as an analysis program.

 To handle large amounts of information, cloud computing divides a task into smaller subtasks which are capable of being carried out on several processors in tandem.
 This reduces processing time.
 Central to cloud computing is the virtual machine, which can have the necessary software for an analysis enclosed within it.

 Cloud-based technologies can generally be subdivided into four categories: Data as a Service (DaaS), Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 DaaS is the accessibility of data on-demand from several public data sets, such as GenBank.
 SaaS are software solutions and tools to analyze datasets.
 The analysis is done over the internet, thereby removing the need to install programs and making updates more easily managed.
 SaaS tools include sequence mapping, alignment, and expression and sequence analysis as well as other genetic applications.